aleshaleksey/fansys23/conditions-types.md

 - "**Diseased**": S-C Class
 - "**Poisoned**": S-C Class

-An entity afflicted by conditions that make it unable to engage in physical combat or other activities is considered "disabled".
+An entity afflicted by conditions that make it unable to engage in physical combat or other activities is considered **"disabled"**.
 This is a useful catch all.
 These conditions are: "dying", "helpless", "paralysed", "unconscious", "catatonic", "immobilised", "stunned" or "surprised".

 #### Conditions in detail.
 - "**Dying**": This creature cannot do anything other than make CON saves or lose 1d6HP per round.
 It suffers from all the detriments of "Unconscious".
 If they reach their minus their HP total they die.
 If they succeed before that they stop losing HP and become "Unconscious".